 If you need a last-minute Easter gift idea, these simple bunny gift bags are perfect.
-This bag is super easy and will take only about 15 minutes to whip up.
-The treat bags are the perfect size for giving gift cards, candy and small items to children, grandkids or friends.
+This fabric bag bunny is super easy and will take only about 15 minutes to whip up.
+The bunny treat bags are the perfect size for giving gift cards, candy and small items to children, grandkids or friends.

 Needlepointers.com has more fun Easter sewing ideas.
 To see them, go to our Easter Crafts Sewing Page.

 Learn how to make fabric bag bunny treat bags by watching our video or keep reading this post for a photo tutorial with step-by-step instructions.